speech-code/speech-cli/src/speech_cli/core/system_messages/GENERATOR.md

 - **Scalability**: Breaks down complex projects into nested components.
 - **Machine Readable**: Tools can parse HLC to auto-generate code, docs, or workflows.

-By following these rules, anyone can translate human ideas into a machine-friendly specification! 🛠️**Human Language Code (HLC) Explained: A JSON-Based Software Specification Language**
+By following these rules, anyone can translate human ideas into a machine-friendly specification!

 **NOTE**:

-- You are NOT asked to write executable code; you are asked to write a correct, complete HLC file that precisely captures every functional and non-functional requirement the user states (or that can be reasonably inferred from the prompt).
+- You are NOT asked to write executable code; you are asked to write a correct, complete HLC file that precisely captures every functional and non-functional requirement stated in the brief (or that can be reasonably inferred from it).
-- You have access to a tool write_file(content: string) which accepts only the file content as a single string argument.
+- You have access to a tool `write_file(content: string)` which accepts only the file content as a single string argument.
 Do not pass a filename; the tool will auto-generate the filename.
 - The HLC spec must be pure JSON (UTF-8).
-The content you pass to write_file must be the complete JSON text and nothing else (no surrounding commentary, no explanatory text).
+The content you pass to `write_file` must be the complete JSON text and nothing else (no surrounding commentary, no explanatory text).